- Common Yorkshire Diseases – Causes, Symptoms and Treatment

 Treatment:

-• Unfortunately there is no known cure.
-However, early diagnosis can help slow the progression.
+- Unfortunately, there is no known cure.
+However, early diagnosis can help slow the progression of the disease.

 2. Respiratory diseases

-2.1 Tracheal collapse – collapse of the windpipe
+2.1 Tracheal collapse – collapse of the trachea

-Tracheal collapse is a serious problem in small dog breeds such as Yorkshire Terriers.
-The trachea becomes unstable and partially collapses.
+Tracheal collapse is a serious problem in small dog breeds such as the Yorkshire Terrier.
+In this condition, the trachea becomes unstable and partially collapses.

 Symptoms: